 The BEA Wire | BEA's Official Blog

-Real gross domestic product (GDP) increased 3.5 percent in the third quarter of 2018, according to the “advance” estimate released by the Bureau of Economic Analysis.
+Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.
 The growth rate was the same as in the “second” estimate released in August.
 In the first quarter, real GDP rose 3.1 percent.

-State personal consumption expenditures (PCE) increased on average 4.3 percent in 2017, an acceleration from the 3.8 percent increase in 2016.
-The percent change in PCE across all states ranged from 6.9 percent in Idaho to 2.0 percent in North Dakota.
+State personal income increased 5.4 percent at an annual rate in the second quarter of 2019, a deceleration from the 6.2 percent increase in the first quarter.
+The percent change in personal income across all states ranged from 7.5 percent in Texas to unchanged in North Dakota.

 New prototype outdoor recreation statistics show state value added, compensation, and employment for all 50 states and the District of Columbia.

 The U.S. current account deficit, which reflects the combined balances on trade in goods and services and income flows between U.S. residents and residents of other countries, narrowed by $8.0 billion, or 5.9 percent, to $128.2 billion in the second quarter of 2019.

 BEA will release prototype statistics on Sept.
 20 showing the role that outdoor recreation – pursuits like bicycling, RVing, and fishing – plays in each state’s economy.
 This will mark the first time state data are included in BEA’s outdoor recreation statistics.

 The U.S. Bureau of Economic Analysis has updated its regional economic modeling system used by local planners, investors, and policymakers.
 This tool can help assess the potential economic effects of a new corporate headquarters, a highway project, or new regulations.